charliestrawn/frugal/CONTRIBUTING.md

 ## Before you start

 Opening a PR doesn't guarantee success of future merging, it's in your best interest to message the repo owners ahead of time to discuss a feature request.

-**Rule of three**

-Frugal is used by many teams at Workiva.
-Due to its wide spread use it is important to ensure feature additions are valuable to more than a single team.
-As a rule of thumb there should be at least three teams that will benefit from any feature/code change made to frugal.
+All feature will be evaluated based on their usefulness within the community of user.

 Creating Pull Requests
 ----------------------